Pectoralis minor muscle

 - the axillary artery and vein

-As the pectoralis minor crosses the axilla from the coracoid process, it is used to define the three divisions of the axillary artery.
-Medial to the medial border of the pectoralis minor is the first part of the axillary artery, directly behind the muscle is the second part, and lateral to the lateral border of the muscle, is the third part of the axillary artery.
+The pectoralis minor is used as the reference point for the three divisions of the axillary artery.
+Medial to the medial border of the pectoralis minor is the first part of the axillary artery, directly posterior to the muscle is the second part, and lateral to the lateral border of the muscle, is the third part of the axillary artery.

 The overabundance of sedentary activities that negatively affect good upper body posture can be detrimental to the proper functioning of the pectoralis minor muscle.
 Recall that this muscle attaches to, and acts on, the scapula via the coracoid process, pulling it forward and inferiorly.
 It also rotates the glenoid cavity inferiorly and causes protraction of the scapula.
 Postures in which there are extended periods of scapular protraction will cause the pectoralis minor muscle to shorten, keeping the scapula in that undesirable position.
 This can lead to the implication of pectoralis minor in a number of clinical conditions.